 As an introvert who shies away from phone calls and conversations with strangers, my work interacting with people all day was a challenge.
 But by the Lord working in and through me, I found myself not only capable, but actually enjoying a ministry I never thought I would.

-I became acutely aware of my own inability, but I found something much greater: the strength that only comes through him.
-So don’t fear the unknown or the unexpected, but embrace it.
+I became acutely aware of my own inability, but I found something much greater: the strength that only comes through Him.
+So don’t fear the unknown or the unexpected — embrace it.

 Explore the countless ways that you can help spread the Gospel overseas and find opportunities with TEAM today!

 2 CommentsLeave a comment